 - a.
-Recommended Shield1 Concentrations and Time Points - Try Shield1 concentrations between 0.1 nM and 1,000 nM for different lengths of time (30 minutes to 12+ hr) to determine the best experimental conditions. - b.
+Recommended Shield1 Concentrations and Time Points - Try Shield1 concentrations between 0.1 nM and 1,000 nM for different lengths of time (30 min to 12+ hours) to determine the best experimental conditions. - b.
 General Guidelines for Preparing Medium Containing Shield1 - Dilute the supplied Shield1 stock solution (0.5 mM, supplied in ethanol) in tissue culture media to the final concentration(s) needed in your experiment.